alangunning/doc-ai-analysis-starter/README.md

     apple-sec-form-4.pdf.metadata.json
 ```

+## Packaging

+The source distribution bundles this README and the small example documents
+under `data/` so they are available without extra downloads.
+Links in the
+README continue to point to the hosted documentation for users installing from
+PyPI.

 ## Documentation

 Guides for each part of the template live in the `docs/` folder and are published at [https://alangunning.github.io/doc-ai-analysis-starter/docs/](https://alangunning.github.io/doc-ai-analysis-starter/docs/).
 Useful starting points: